-The Company paid cash bonuses to NEOs for 2023 performance in recognition of Main Street's record financial results and operating performance and each NEO's significant contributions to Main Street's performance.
-The Compensation Committee considered a number of major achievements and other positive and negative factors when evaluating the cash bonuses paid to NEOs for 2023.
-The net result of these considerations resulted in significant increases in the cash bonuses paid to the NEOs in comparison to prior year and other historical periods and an increase in the total cash bonuses paid to our employees in comparison to prior year and other historical periods.
-In particular, cash bonuses paid to NEOs for 2023 performance included recognition of Main Street's ability to generate record results on several key current year metrics, as discussed above, while also maintaining focus on achieving the Company's long-term goals, resulting in continued growth on a combined basis of the Company's lower middle market and private loan investment portfolios, while decreasing the Company's middle market investment portfolio, and driving significant improvements to the Company's business operations and in the Company's capital structure and liquidity position.
+The Company paid cash bonuses to NEOs for 2024 performance in recognition of Main Street's record financial results and operating performance and each NEO's significant contributions to Main Street's performance.
+The Compensation Committee considered a number of major achievements and other positive and negative factors when evaluating the cash bonuses paid to NEOs for 2024.
+The net result of these considerations resulted in (i) cash bonuses paid to the NEOs that were relatively consistent with the cash bonuses paid in the prior year, with both the current year and prior year significantly increased when compared to other historical periods, and (ii) total cash bonuses paid to our employees that were also relatively consistent with the cash bonuses paid in the prior year and increased in comparison to other historical periods, In particular, cash bonuses paid to NEOs for 2024 performance included recognition of Main Street's ability to generate record results on several key current year metrics, as discussed above, while also maintaining focus on achieving the Company's long-term goals, resulting in continued growth on a combined basis of the Company's lower middle market and private loan investment portfolios, while decreasing the Company's middle market investment portfolio, and driving significant improvements to the Company's business operations and in the Company's capital structure and liquidity position.